flashdagger/ytdlp-plugins/README.md

-# A plugin manager for yt-dlp
+# a plugin manager for yt-dlp

 ## about ytdlp-plugins
 `ytdlp-plugins` extends the possibilities of yt-dlp by allowing to install new extractors from python packages.